ua-usp/timetabling/docs/schema.md

 In a general case not all rooms will be compatible for a given part due to specific features such as equipments or laboratories.
 We thus define the set of rooms in which the sessions may take place.
-Some parts will require a single room per session (`sessionRooms="single"`) while other parts will require several rooms (`sessionRooms="multiple"`).
+Some parts will require a single room per session (`sessionRooms="1"`) while other parts will require at least one room (`sessionRooms="1-"`).
+We can also specify if a part requires between 2 and 4 rooms for example (`sessionRooms="2-4"`).

 In the example above, the sessions should take place in one room among `room-h1`, `room-h2` and `room-h3`.
-Int the main example at the top of the section, the lecture (part id `course-1-lecture`) takes place in one room and is broadcasted in another one.
+In the main example at the top of the section, the lecture (part id `course-1-lecture`) takes place in one room and is broadcasted in another one if needed.
 That is why the session should take place in several rooms among the ones that have this type of equipment.
 The model does not know that rooms `room-a1` and `room-a2` can handle these sessions, but the university has the information and thus can filter the rooms to affect them to the part.